University at Buffalo School of Law, The State University of New York

 New York State’s Public Law School

 UB School of Law has a long history of pro bono service and social justice initiatives.
-Our students view the world with compassion, knowing that regardless of where they ultimately choose to work, they have a moral responsibility, as lawyers and as leaders, to use their skills and knowledge to ensure justice and to give back.
+Our students view the world with compassion, knowing that regardless of where they ultimately choose to work, they have a moral responsibility, as lawyers and as leaders, to use their skills and knowledge to ensure justice and give back.

 Library and Physical Facilities